McEazy2700/Geology-Stuff/300level/second-semester/Chm-323-test-study.md

 ## Mass Spectroscopy
 Mass spectrometry or mass spectroscopy is an analytical technique that is used to measure the mass-to-charge ratio of a sample.
+First, the sample has to be vapourised and ionized into gaseous form.